ahxmeds/multiscale-gradient-estimation/README.md

-# Multiscale Gradient Estimation for Low-Compute Training for Image Restoration Problems
+# Multiscale Training of Convolutional Neural Networks

-A PyTorch implementation of multiscale gradient estimation for efficient training of image reconstruction models.
+A PyTorch implementation of multiscale gradient estimation for efficient training of image reconstruction convolutional neural network models.
 This repository provides training scripts and utilities for denoising, deblurring, inpainting, and super-resolution using single-scale, multiscale, and full multiscale training strategies that significantly reduce computational cost during training while maintaining model performance.

 ## 📋 Table of Contents
 - [Installation](#installation)